halimatgiwa/gas-flaring-environmental-analysis/README.md

-🌍 Environmental Impact of the Petroleum Industry: Gas Flaring, Emissions and Sustainability
+🌍 Environmental Impact of the Petroleum Industry: Gas Flaring and Sustainability

 📌 Project Overview